 International Health Organizations (IHOs): The history for the future network

-Following the award of an AHRC Research Networks Grant the organisers of the 'International Health Organizations (IHOs): The history for the future network' will be convening a third meeting at Shanghai University between 21 to 24 April 2016.
+Following the award of a Wellcome Trust Seed Award, the organisers of the 'International Health Organizations (IHOs): The history for the future network' will be convening a fourth meeting at Shanghai University on 26-28 May 2017.

 Objectives of the network

-Details of the two previous meetings can be found here:
+Details of the three previous meetings can be found here: